JoinCODED/WS-Dart-M7-Functions/01_functions/04_named_and_positional_arguments.md

 }
 ```

-And now we can position our argument the way we want and it will still work, for example:
+Now, we can position our argument the way we want and it will still work, for example:

 ```dart
 void main() {